-In February, the 2017 edition of NFPA 96 was released.
-This edition now addresses the minimum fire safety requirements for mobile/temporary cooking in new Annex Chapter B. The purpose of placing the language in a normative annex was to allow for the jurisdictions who do not currently adopt/enforce NFPA 96 to adopt solely this normative annex (without having to adopt the rest of NFPA 96) if that jurisdiction wanted to address mobile/temporary cooking specifically.
+The purpose of placing the language in Annex B of NFPA 96 was to allow for the jurisdictions who do not currently adopt/enforce NFPA 96 to adopt solely this annex to address mobile/temporary cooking specifically.

 Just like any jurisdiction, each one has its own set of requirements.
-For example, on one end of the spectrum, the City of Rochester, NY requires at all mobile food vehicles with propane to have at least one person trained in handling and exchanging propane tanks on board at all times.
+For example, the City of Rochester, NY requires at all mobile food vehicles with propane to have at least one person trained in handling and exchanging propane tanks on board at all times.
 This person must complete a fire safety course provided by the Rochester Fire Department to be certified.
-On the other side of that spectrum, in Indiana, state law bans fire departments from even inspecting food trucks, because they are considered vehicles.
+In Indiana, state law bans fire departments from even inspecting food trucks, because they are considered vehicles.

 - NFPA podcast on mobile food trucks